Skip to Content

 Since 2017, USC’s McNair Institute for Entrepreneurism and Free Enterprise has provided exactly that, combining innovative instruction, experiential learning, mentorship, advising and beyond-the-classroom opportunities for more than 5,000 students to date.
 In addition to collaborating with and supporting organizations inside and outside the university, the institute connects students and entrepreneurs to other entrepreneurs and leaders, fostering economic growth locally and statewide.

 The institute was created by 1958 alumnus Robert McNair, founder and CEO of the NFL’s Houston Texans and founder of Cogen Technologies.
-McNair died in 2018, but the institute’s work continues thanks to an $8 million gift from the Robert and Janice McNair Foundation.
+McNair died in 2018, but the institute’s work continues thanks to a gift from the Robert and Janice McNair Foundation.

 main stands in front of a bookcase